zzj1111/Openvla-GRAPE/README.md

 custom PyTorch Dataset wrapper (see comments in `vla-scripts/finetune.py` for instructions).
 We recommend option (a) for most users; the RLDS dataset and dataloader are tested more extensively since we used these for all of our pretraining and fine-tuning experiments.

+For option (a), after you converted your dataset to RLDS, you need to register it with our data loader, by registering a dataset config [here](prismatic/vla/datasets/rlds/oxe/configs.py#L54) and a dataset transform function [here](prismatic/vla/datasets/rlds/oxe/transforms.py#L828).

 Once you have integrated your new dataset, you can launch LoRA fine-tuning with the same `vla-scripts/finetune.py` script above.
 If you run into any issues, please visit the [VLA Troubleshooting](#vla-troubleshooting) section or search for a similar issue in the [OpenVLA GitHub Issues page](https://github.com/openvla/openvla/issues?q=)
 (including "Closed" issues).
 If you cannot find a similar issue there, feel free to create a new issue.